Abney Park Cemetery: Landscape

-The concept of the arboretum—and indeed also a rosarium—was inspired by George Loddiges FLS FZS, a local Hackney nurseryman who became a small shareholder in the cemetery company and was appointed to lead its landscape design, planting and educational labelling, to complement William Hosking's layout and building and engineering (drainage) scheme.
+The concept of the arboretum—and indeed also a rosarium—was inspired by George Loddiges, a local Hackney nurseryman who became a small shareholder in the cemetery company and was appointed to lead its landscape design, planting and educational labelling, to complement William Hosking's layout and building and engineering (drainage) scheme.
 The pair worked closely as a design team under the guiding influence of the third designer George Collison, who represented the client company both as its solicitor and principal learned visionary.
 Loddiges' earlier experience in designing an A to Z arboretum at his Mare Street nursery, and possession of one of the largest ranges of trees and shrubs then grown for sale in Britain, ensured success.

 The overall effect was to establish Abney Park as the most impressively landscaped garden cemetery of its period.
 However, Loddiges Nursery closed by 1854 and thereafter maintenance of the trees and shrubs and of their botanical labels, was impaired.
 Today Loddiges' work is of unparalleled significance to landscape design, being recognised as of European importance.
 Abney Park was the first London cemetery to be invited to join the Association of Significant Cemeteries in Europe (ASCE) and it is the only surviving example of an English landscape designed by Loddiges.